 A thorough content audit will reveal whether it’s worth improving, removing or consolidating the low-value pages on your site.
 For any pages that you decide to keep, ensure you follow the QRG guidelines in order to understand what good looks like.
 Here is an image from the guidelines that gives examples of what high quality pages should include:

-A content audit is a complex task and, depending on the size of your domain, can take days if not weeks to do it properly.
-Beyond looking at traffic and engagement metrics, you should review each page on your website to ask questions such as:
+A content audit is a complex task and, depending on the size of your domain, can take days if not weeks to do properly.
+Beyond looking at traffic and engagement metrics, you also should review each page on your website by asking questions such as: